empyreanx/godot-snapshot-interpolation-demo/README.md

 To start a dedicated server with the headless version of Godot type, "godotserver -server" in the project directory.

-I was going to try implementing delta compression, but it simply can't be done using [variants](https://github.com/okamstudio/godot/wiki/core_variant).
+I looked into whether I could implement delta compression, but it simply can't be done using [variants](https://github.com/okamstudio/godot/wiki/core_variant).

 To see where I got the ideas behind the interpolation, visit [Gaffer on Games](http://gafferongames.com/).